charlesmarquant/apiToDB/README.md

-Exctract Data from API to a local DuckDB
+Exctract Data from API to mysql DB